Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Data Generation

 \subsubsection{\textbf{Model Differences}}

-To make things worse, accuracy differences have been reported across consecutive generations of iPhone devices \cite{duncan2018walk}.
-Incremental hardware changes may increase the quantity, modality, and quality of data available for the device to calculate the CMMotionActivityManager variables, which may improve the accuracy of activity recognition.
-For instance, iPhone 5S has introduced the M7 coprocessor; iPhones 6 and 6 Plus contain an M8 coprocessor; and 6S, 6S Plus, and SE have an M9 coprocessor, while prior models do not incorporate such a unit.
-The M8 has introduced the ability to differentiate between different activities \cite{youtubeAppleSeptember}, and the M9 has introduced ``always-on'' capabilities \cite{youtubeAppleSeptember15}.
-Additionally, newer versions of iOS may provide revised algorithms that improve recognition accuracy.
-In the MyHeartCounts HealthKit data, we encounter various iPhone models, starting from iPhone 4S (no coprocessor) and reaching iPhone 6S Plus (M9 coprocessor).
-We analyze whether differences in demographics correlate with differences in phone ownership, and we identify statistically significant differences ($p<0.05$) based on gender and BMI.
+Accuracy differences have been reported across consecutive generations of phone devices \cite{duncan2018walk}.
+Incremental hardware changes may increase the quantity, modality, and quality of data available for the device to classify user activity.
+For instance, the existence of specialized coprocessors, ``always-on'' capabilities, and revised recognition algorithms in newer phones can improve classification accuracy.
+In the MyHeartCounts data, we encounter various phone models, spanning five generations.
+We identify statistically significant differences ($p<0.05$) in phone ownership based on gender and BMI.
 Specifically, females and people with normal BMI tend to own older and cheaper phones with fewer capabilities (see Figure~\ref{fig:boxplotGenderBMI}).